 #5: Bryce Canyon

-I visited Bryce Canyon on my way to Salt Lake City at the end of March, so the road was closed half way through the park.
-Still, it’s an incredible place.
+Bryce Canyon is an incredible place.
 The hoodoos, and the story about their formations, are enough to make this trek worthwhile.
-The red rocks are icing on the cake.

 #11: The Spiral Jetty